 So, I ignored my own advice on how to start a blog and pretty much just up and started it!

 I bought a domain from NameCheap [affiliate], pointed it to my already existing hosting on SiteGround [affiliate], and then started to put the site together.
 In less than 48 hours, I had a brand new blog, and one… yes, ONE blog post up!
+But rest assured, I invested ample time, a few hours at least, in creating a visual branding as well as a logo!

 That’s it guys, that’s how The Side Blogger (formerly known as Blog to Biz) started.